LMLK-seal/Printext/README.md

    - For macOS: Use Homebrew: `brew install tesseract`
    - For Linux: Use your distribution's package manager, e.g., `sudo apt-get install tesseract-ocr`

-4. Clone this repository or download the `printext.py` file.
+4. Download the `printext.py` file.

 ## Usage